stride3d/stride-docs/en/manual/glossary/index.md

 - [Game](https://doc.stride3d.net/latest/en/api/Stride.Engine.Game.html): A game refers to any interactive or visual project created using a game engine.
 This can range from traditional playable games to simulations, visualizations, or any real-time interactive experiences where users can interact with or observe elements within a scene.
 - [Game Loop](https://en.wikipedia.org/wiki/Video_game_programming#Game_structure): The main loop that drives the game, updating the state and rendering the scene.
 - [Scene](../game-studio/scenes.md): The container for entities, which defines the game world or environment.
-- [Transform](https://doc.stride3d.net/latest/en/tutorials/csharpbeginner/transform-position.html): Defines an entity's position, rotation, and scale in the scene.
+- [Transform](../../tutorials/csharpbeginner/transform-position.md): Defines an entity's position, rotation, and scale in the scene.

 ## Graphics terms

 - [3D Primitive](https://doc.stride3d.net/latest/en/api/Stride.Graphics.GeometricPrimitives.GeometricPrimitive.Cube.html): A basic 3D model, such as a capsule, cube, or sphere.
-- [Camera](../graphics/cameras/index.md): A camera that allows viewing the scene from different angles.
+- [Camera](../graphics/cameras/index.md): A component that captures the scene from a point of view (perspective or orthographic).
-- [Graphics Compositor](../graphics/graphics-compositor/index.md): A component that organizes how scenes are rendered in the Stride engine.
+- [Graphics Compositor](../graphics/graphics-compositor/index.md): Organizes how scenes are rendered, including cameras, render targets, and post effects.
 - Procedural Model: A model built at runtime from generated meshes (e.g., via built-in geometric primitives or custom vertex/index buffers) rather than imported as an asset.
+See also: [Create a model from code](../scripts/create-a-model-from-code.md) and [Draw vertices](../graphics/low-level-api/draw-vertices.md).
 - [Material](../graphics/materials/index.md): A visual property that defines how an entity is rendered, including color, texture, and shading.
-- [Skybox](../graphics/textures/skyboxes-and-backgrounds.md): A textured 3D model that provides a background for the scene.
+- [Skybox](../graphics/textures/skyboxes-and-backgrounds.md): A background rendered using a cubemap or 360° panoramic texture to simulate distant surroundings.

 ## Lighting terms